vasilionjea/jqDirect/README.md

 GDirections
 ===========

 A jQuery plugin that gets Google Map directions from one address to another.
 Having a map on the page is totally optional.
-Take a look at `index.html` for examples.
+Take a look at `index.html` for examples or check out the [demo](http://istocode.com/shared/gdirections/).

 ### Usage
 This example does the following: